getmoto/moto/docs/docs/services/dynamodb.rst

         Pagination is not yet implemented.

-        Parsing of the statement is highly experimental - please raise an issue if you find any bugs.
+        Parsing is highly experimental - please raise an issue if you find any bugs.

 - [X] execute_transaction